-Twelve Months Ended February 28, 2021 Twelve Months Ended February 28, 2022 ths Ended 28, 2023
+Twelve Mont February 2 Twelve Months Ended February 28, 2023 Twelve Months Ended February 29, 2024

 Gross Net Gross Net Gross Net

-California - - - - -
+California

-Michigan 248 174 366 256 - -
+Michigan 248 174

-Total Acreage 248 174 366 256 - -
+Total Acreage 248 174

-Average working interest 70.2% 69.9%
+Average working interest 70.2%

 In all cases the drilling of a commercial crude oil or natural gas well will hold acreage beyond the lease expiration date.
 In the past we have been able to, and expect in the future to be able to extend the lease terms of some of these leases.
 The expirations included in the table above do not take into account the fact that we may be able to extend the lease terms.
-We do not expect to lose significant lease acreage because of failure to drill due to inadequate capital, equipment or personnel.
 However, based on our evaluation of prospective economics, we have allowed acreage to expire from time to time and we expect to allow additional acreage to expire in the future.
 In California, we have previously determined that there is no likely benefit to pursuing any drilling opportunities on the majority of the expiring leases, so the expiration of these leases is expected to be immaterial to our operations.
 Further, none of our proved undeveloped reserves have been assigned to locations that are scheduled to be drilled after the expiration of the current leases.
 In California, all of our proved undeveloped reserves are assigned to leases that are currently held by production ("HBP").